Kecksohn/ryser/README.md

 # ryser

+Library Browser for Films & TV Shows using Rust, Tauri & React

 A project born from the fact that mpc-hc lags a BIT when used with Kodi.
 Will hopefully do all of Kodi's functionalities I care about & be prettier too.
 Also my first project in Rust.

-Using Tauri, Rust & React

 # Installation

-NO RELEASE YET.
-Soon: Download the latest release and install anywhere other than Program Files.
+yeah yeah soon chill u crazy shit

 # Dev Set-Up